Add an Oracle Forms App

 This application is part of a class of applications which exchange user information using header variables.
-For more information about the Access Gateway generic header application please see Add a generic header application.
+See Add a generic header application for more information about the Access Gateway generic header application.

-Access Gatewayalso provides a sample header application.
-Please see Add a sample header application for more information.
+Access Gateway also provides a sample header application.
+See Add a sample header application.